 One of the greatest assets of the Nepal is its people.
+The people and its lifestyle became always the main attraction for tourist in Nepal.
 These people reside in the mountains, hills, the lower hills or the Terai and the great plains of Nepal.
 Over 40% of the population lives in the Terai, 56% in the central region and 5% in the Kathmandu Valley.
 Nepalese people are known for their honesty, hospitality and their ability to grin and bear whatever the situations are.
 There are over 125 different ethnic groups and over 123 spoken languages.
 Most of the ethnic groups have their own spoken language and unique culture, fashion and festivals.

 Ethnic groups live under different diverse geographic and environmental orientations, from the low plains near the Indian border, northward through the middle hills of Mahabharat range and valleys, and up to the high plain valleys of the Himalayan zone.
 Mainly there are majority of Mongoloid groups from Tibet and of Indo-Aryan peoples from northern India.
 However there are over 125 different ethnic groups in Nepal and they live in different places of Nepal.
 Newar, Sherpa, Tamang, Rai, Magar, Limbu etc are the majority ethnic groups of Nepal.